workfloworchestrator/orchestrator-core/docs/architecture/application/domainmodels.md

     node: NodeProductBlock
 ```

-The Class is now defined in it's most strict form, in other words in the Active lifecycle of a subscription,
+The Class is now defined in its most strict form, in other words in the Active lifecycle of a subscription,
 this product block model must have all resource_types filled in except for `auto_negotiation` to function correctly.

 !!!
 Tip